Rocky Linux vs. CentOS: How Do They Differ?

 CentOS

 CentOS Linux is an open-source Linux distribution based on the RHEL (Red Hat Enterprise Linux) source code.
-It was a downstream project, which means that it got all RHEL features a few months after they are incorporated into the RHEL distro.
+It was a downstream project, which means that it got all RHEL features a few months after they were incorporated into the RHEL distro.
 However, unlike RHEL, CentOS is completely free.

 Rocky Linux